 where $e_{h}$ is the $h$-th element of the standard basis for $\mathbb{R}^{|S|}$.
 The conditional probability that an agent with strategy $i$ chooses new strategy $j$ given population state $x$ is specified by the logit choice rule \citep{Blume93},

-where $\beta > 0$ is a positive parameter interpreted as the degree of rationality (or noise level).
-That is, as $\beta$ increases to $\infty$, equation \eqref{eq:logit} converges to the so-called best-response rule, whereas as $\beta$ decreases to $0$, equation \eqref{eq:logit} converges to a choice rule that assigns equal probabilities to each strategy---namely, a pure randomization rule.
-For finite $\beta$, the probability of choosing strategy $j$ increases because the agent expects a higher payoff from strategy $j$ than she does from other strategies.
+where $\eta > 0$ is a positive parameter interpreted as the degree of (ir)rationality (or noise level).
+That is, as $\eta$ decreases to $0$, equation \eqref{eq:logit} converges to the so-called best-response rule, whereas as $\eta$ increases to $\infty$, equation \eqref{eq:logit} converges to a choice rule that assigns equal probabilities to each strategy---namely, a pure randomization rule. \com{For finite $\eta$, the probability of choosing strategy $j$ increases because the agent expects a higher payoff from strategy $j$ than she does from other strategies.}

 The transition probabilities for the updating dynamics are